a-gram/audioneex/docs/usage.rst

-To use the engine in your applications all you need to do is include the API header file ``audioneex.h`` and link to the shared library according to the platform used to build the application.
+To use the engine in your applications all you need to do is include the API header file ``audioneex.h`` and link to the shared library according to the target platform.

-The first thing to do is fingerprinting some audio (a process here referred to as "indexing") by creating an instance of :class:`Indexer`, setting some properties, starting an indexing session and call the :meth:`Indexer::Index()` method, as shown in the following code
+The first thing to do is fingerprinting some audio (a process here referred to as "indexing") by creating an instance of :class:`Indexer`, setting some properties, starting an indexing session and calling the :meth:`Indexer::Index()` method, as shown in the following code

 .. code-block:: cpp